wordpress-mobile/test-cases/test-cases/gutenberg/buttons.md

 -   Add `Buttons` block
 -   Open link [settings](../resources/button-link-settings.png)
--   Edit `Button URL` field and add link
+-   Edit `Link to` field and add link
 -   Switch on `Open in new tab`
 -   Edit `Link Rel` field and add rel
 -   Open button [options](../resources/button-options.png)
--   Expect fields `Button URL`, `Open in new tab`, `Link Rel` to have the same content as in link settings
+-   Expect fields `Link to`, `Open in new tab`, `Link Rel` to have the same content as in link settings

 --------------------------------------------------------------------------------